 You may also need to complete registration with the Colorado Secretary of State at sos.state.co.us.

-Before applying, verify that your business location in Colorado Springs's El Paso County is properly zoned for your intended use.
-Contact the Colorado Springs planning department.
+Before applying, verify your business location in Colorado Springs's El Paso County is properly zoned for your intended use.
+Contact the Colorado Springs planning department for a zoning verification letter.

 Collect all necessary paperwork including conditional use permit application, detailed operating plan, site development plan.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

 Navigating Colorado's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Colorado Springs regulations.